PhDbuilds/phdblog/content/posts/Wireless Security testing with Wifi Marauder.md

 draft: false
 ---
 ## Overview
 Wireless security has always been *somewhat* an interest of mine, for the very reason that I like tinkering with handheld gadgets.
-In a previous post of mine, [[Wireless Security Testing with Pwnagotchi]], I went into detail about building my first one of these devices.
+In a previous post of mine, [Wireless Security Testing with Pwnagotchi](/posts/2024/12/wireless-security-testing-with-pwnagotchi/), I went into detail about building my first one of these devices.
 Now I've set up my own test lab to explore a PMKID attack.
 This is a method to crack WPA2 passwords by capturing a specific value from a router/ap, without even needing the entire 4-way handshake.
 For this lab, I used Wifi Marauder on a Flipper Zero using an ESP32-S2 Wi-Fi Devboard.
 ## Why do this?
 I'm a hands on learner (there's no other way imo) who enjoys building things.
 I am currently on my last year of my BS in cybersecurity and am studying for my CySA+ exam and just went over a bit of the wireless security section which got this back on my mind.
 I ordered a Flipper Zero a long time ago and haven't been able to try it out much, since I did not have a test network to do this on.
 Now that I do, I decided to give it a shot.
 ## Lessons Learned